-- Producers must forecast/estimate the total (Gross) volume of oil that will be produced and delivered to the pipeline during the production month. - Producers must estimate the Net share of production that will be delivered into each shipper's account (including the Crown's shippers' accounts); and identify the purchasers of the oil delivered into each shippers' account.
-Note: The Petrinex Oil Forecast Tool is available to operators to help identify the Crown's share of forecast Gross production. - The above information is provided to the operators of facilities downstream of the production source (BT, TM, PL etc.) and to affected owners, shippers and purchasers. - The Forecast Process starts before the month of production, but forecasts can be revised throughout the production/delivery month. - The Crude Oil Logistics Committee manages processes associated with oil forecasting and logistics.
+- Producers must forecast/estimate the gross (total) volume of oil that will be produced and delivered to the pipeline during the production month. - Producers must estimate the net share of production that will be delivered into each shipper's account (including the Crown's shippers' accounts); and identify the purchasers of the oil delivered into each shippers' account.
+Note: The Petrinex Oil Forecast Tool is available to operators to help identify the Crown's share of forecast gross production. - The above information is provided to the operators of facilities downstream of the production source (BT, TM, PL etc.) and to the affected owners, shippers and purchasers.
+The Crude Oil Logistics Committee (COLC) manages the processes associated with oil forecasting and logistics.
 The COLC's Form A, Form B and Form C are used to communicate forecasts to affected parties.
-See Attachment 1 for more information on the COLC forms and other-forecast related processes. - Petrinex has a set of functions called the Oil Forecast Tool that can be used by operators to help calculate the forecasted Alberta Crown royalty volumes.
-See Petrinex Information Bulletin 011 "Petrinex Oil Forecast Tool Overview for Oil Forecast Tool Users" for more information on using the OFT.
+See Attachment 1 for more information on the COLC forms and other-forecast related processes. - This forecast process starts before the month of production, but forecasts can be revised throughout the production/delivery month. - Petrinex provides a set of functions called the Oil Forecast Tool (OFT) that can be used by operators to help calculate the forecasted Alberta Crown royalty volumes.
+See Petrinex Tip titled "Petrinex Oil Forecast Tool Overview" for more information on using the OFT.